jefforshalick/jefforshalick.com-Lowkey/content/work/network-visualizer/index.md

 ![image](1.jpg)

 ### Interactions
-Here is a quick video showing some of the interactions and patterns zi designed into this page.
+Here is a quick video showing some of the interactions and patterns.

 ![image](1.gif)